Taylucky/Rosbot2.0/README.md

 [Autonomous Rosbot Navigation Tutorial ](https://github.com/MissMeriel/ROSbot_data_collection/tree/master)

 This repo implemented the entire machine learning pipeline in a real system, deploying the machine learning model onto a ROSbot robot car.
 This enables the robot to autonomously navigate without colliding with any obstacles.
+This repository was referenced from https://github.com/MissMeriel/ROSbot_data_collection, and we appreciate its assistance.

 About Rosbot 2.0